borttappat/dotfiles/tools/Sovereign/README.md

 ### SSH Runner (ssh.py)
 [Tested with a linpeas-script(provided in this repo, original at https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS)  on a Hack The Box lab host]
+[Edit: added testscript.sh to repo to test with instead of linpeas.sh(has been somewhat unreliable)]
 - Uploads and executes a script on remote systems using ssh
 - Supports password and key-based authentication
 - Output capture and local/remote saving